MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

     ![Side-by-side screenshots of Dynamics 365 Remote Assist mobile and Microsoft Teams, showing annotations appearing in both screens.](./media/ram-teams-remote-collab.png "Place Annotations")

-6. The technician can use the call controls toolbar to stop the video call (to go to an audio-only call), mute or unmute the microphone, adjust the speaker volume, add participants, share spaces, or start a recording.
+6. The technician can use the call controls toolbar to stop the video call (go to an audio-only call), mute or unmute the microphone, adjust the speaker volume, add participants, share spaces, start a recording, or end the call.
 The following table describes the buttons in the call controls toolbar.

     |Button|Description|
     |--------|--------------------------|